Thinking about graph data

 the xGT data model supports multiple vertex

-types and multiple edge types in a graph.
+types and multiple edge frames in a graph.

-For a similar rationale we must supply an edge type for the connecting
+For a similar rationale we must supply an edge frame for the connecting

 edge (in our case it is